• Sign In

 Meaning of “specified asset”

-The CGT Act defines “specified asset” in s 2(1) by listing categories.
+The CGT Act defines “specified asset” in section 2(1) by listing categories.
 In substance, it includes:

 • Immovable property (core trigger).